Why we need you

 Our annual Patient Research Experience Survey discovered 87% of patients who took part in research had a positive experience and 83% would be happy to take part in another study.

-In this short video, Professor Allan Gaw explains why medical research is so important when it comes to making good healthcare decisions.
+In this short video, Professor Allan Gaw explains why medical research is so important as it informs the decisions that are made about the care we receive and the choices we have regarding treatments.

 Why should I get involved?